Senator Stephanie Flowers is the seventh of nine children of the late attorney, W. Harold Flowers, and educator, Margaret Brown Flowers.

 In 2004 she successfully ran for the Arkansas state House of Representatives from District 17 and served three terms.
 In 2010 she successfully ran for the state Senate, District 5, and has continued service in the State Senate.
 Senator Flowers is currently in her final four-year term.
 She represents Senate District 8, which covers parts of Jefferson, Lincoln, Desha, Arkansas, Lonoke, and Pulaski Counties.

 As a state senator she has served as an Assistant President Pro Tempore of the Arkansas Senate.
-In the 95th Arkansas General Assembly, she serves on the Senate Education Committee and the Senate Insurance and Commerce Committee.
+In the current 95th Arkansas General Assembly she serves on the Senate Education Committee and the Senate Insurance and Commerce Committee.

 She was honored to serve as a member of the Executive Committee of the Arkansas state Democratic Party under the late chairman, Bill Gwatney.